nixos-asia/website/en/haskell-rust-ffi.md

 ## Template

-> [!warning] TODO
-> Provide a link to the template and talk about the added benefits of formatting, lsp, etc.
+You can find the template at <https://github.com/shivaraj-bh/haskell-rust-ffi-template>.
+This template additionally comes with formatting setup with [[treefmt|treefmt-nix]] and VSCode integration.